Vicenteguallpa/cookiecutterGuide/README.md

 keep_local_envs_in_vcs: no
 debug: no
 ```
-You should now see a "[SUCCESS]: Project initialized, keep up the good work!" message and your directory should now contain "mysite_cookiecutter" directory
+You should now see a "[SUCCESS]: Project initialized, keep up the good work!" message and your directory should now contain "mysite_cookiecutter" directory:
 ```
 $ ls
 mysite/ mysite_cookiecutter/